 - Reach is not available due to Twitter limitations.

 - Reach, and reactions are not available for LinkedIn Profiles due to LinkedIn limitations.
+The same is for Pinterest boards due to Pinterest's limitations.

 - If any account shows red it might indicate it's time to publish or schedule a new post